Why should you know the best oils for eyelashes? it is simple. In life, it’s almost always best to go with the natural option.

 Vitamin E Oil rarely consists of 100% Vitamin E, and many companies add different complementary oils to make their products smoother and more absorbent.

-Try to look for organic Vitamin E as opposed to synthetic Vitamins E, which is made in a lab.
+Try to look for organic Vitamin E instead of synthetic Vitamins E, which is made in a lab.
 As I’ve mentioned, it’s always best to stick to natural products whenever possible.
 Also, keep in mind that Vitamin E Oil is not very absorbent on its own, which makes using pure products more difficult.

-The Bella Terra Vitamin E (amazon) contains the highest number of vitamin compounds, making it faster and more effective than other products.
-It is completely organic and is one of the few Vitamin E Oils that doesn’t contain supplementary oils.
-This can keep it from absorbing very well, however, as I’ve stated above.
+This brand of Vitamin E (amazon) contains one of the highest number of vitamin compounds, making it faster and more effective than other products.
+It is completely organic and is one of the few Vitamin E Oils that doesn’t contain mineral oils.
+It has a great blend of natural oils that make it very nourishing.
+This is my favorite 🙂

 Argan Oil: The moroccan miracle

-Argan Oil is known as “the Moroccan Miracle.”
+Argan Oil is what we call “the Moroccan Miracle.”
 Extracted from Argan trees, this unique oil is rich in antioxidants, fatty acids, and Vitamin E, which makes it a powerful moisturizer that can aid even the driest of lashes.

 Used on a daily bases, Argan Oil can not only help you condition your lashes, but it can also help them grow longer and healthier.